inet-framework/inet-showcases/docs/visualizer/styling/index.md

 The annotations can be placed in eight directions around the node: *topCenter, left, right, bottomCenter, topLeft, topRight, bottomLeft, bottomRight*.
-Using the `displacementHint` parameter, we can determine where the annotations will be placed.
+Using the `placementHint` parameter, we can determine where the annotations will be placed.
 The parameter has an additional option: *any*.
 If *any* is set, annotations will be placed automatically as close as possible to the node.
-We can determine the order of annotation positioning by using the `displacementPriority` parameter.
+We can determine the order of annotation positioning by using the `placementPriority` parameter.
 Zero is the largest priority.

 ## More Information